 - Perform the cone weave by fixating your vision only on the cone directly in front of you

 - Repeat the cone weave, but this time look 2-3 cones ahead

-Keep practicing until you can scan your vision out ahead, then back to the closet cone, and out again as needed.
-By practicing your vision in this way, you will transform the skill into a natural habit on each ride.
+Keep practicing until you can scan your vision out ahead, then back to the closet cone and out again as needed.
+Practicing your vision this way will transform the skill into a natural habit on each ride.
 Riding uneven gravel terrain will seem much easier with good visual skills and will make you a better rider out on the trails.
 Looking ahead allows you to choose the best line to ride to keep traction and momentum (our next topic)!

 How to use momentum to your advantage when riding gravel

 Big adventure motorcycles come with big power.
 We can better negotiate gravelly roads by learning to control this energy and leveraging it through precise throttle inputs.
 When we keep the motorcycle moving at a steady pace, it becomes easier to maintain control and avoids getting bogged down or stuck.

 Big throttle inputs on gravel often lead to one of two outcomes:

 - the front tire washing out … sliding uncontrolled in a corner resulting in a fall… OR